SebZanardo/raylib-template/README.md

 [X] Move core.c logic into core.h using macro magic [X] Basic unit tests in main.c
-[ ] Data structure visualisation and interaction (separate project)
+[ ] Data structure visualisation and interaction (separate project) [ ] Can I write a useable version of this without malloc?

 DATA STRUCTURES:
 [X] Stack